schmaustech/assisted-installer-pxe-blog/README.md

 postgres           Bound    pvc-bcfa2e1c-63b7-4818-9848-00c6101efcce   20Gi       RWO            ocs-storagecluster-ceph-rbd   113s
 ~~~

-Let's further validate that the HTTP routes I mentioned were also created:
+Let's further validate that the HTTP routes I mentioned above that expose the PXE artifacts were also created.
+We should see two http routes along with two others that are encrypted.

 ~~~bash
 $ oc get routes -n multicluster-engine